Amanda Serrano: Serrano vs. Taylor III

+Serrano vs. Cruz II

+Serrano is scheduled to defend her unified WBO and WBA featherweight titles in a rematch against Erika Cruz at Coliseo Roberto Clemente in San Juan, Puerto Rico, on January 3, 2026.

 Mixed martial arts career

 Training

 Since early 2015, Serrano quietly worked towards debuting in mixed martial arts (MMA), beginning by incorporating kicks to her training.
 The idea emerged after she participated in the filming of Fight Valley along her sister, meeting Miesha Tate, Holly Holm, and Cristiane Justino and learned of the lifestyle that they could afford.
 This triggered the interest of people involved in MMA and she was approached and told about the economic potential of the move.
 When queried about the matter, Serrano expressed additional motivation due to the absence of a Puerto Rican female fighter in Ultimate Fighting Championship (UFC) at the moment.

 With the consent of her boxing trainer Jordan Maldonado, Serrano continued her introduction to kickboxing, citing a general lack of money for women in boxing.
 By the summer of 2016, Serrano admitted that she had seriously considered retiring to take up MMA due to frustration with the state of the business, but that being able to appear in ShoBox changed that.
 Instead, she began working towards becoming the first person to hold both boxing and MMA titles at once, setting her debut for late 2017.
 Towards this goal, she continued training in kickboxing under former world champion Luis Ruiz and incorporated Brazilian jiujitsu working with brown belt Gabriel Marte at the Dojo NYC.